itisusama-writer/152410/chapter-5.md

 The words were a challenge.
 A dare.
 Say otherwise.
 Tell them what you think you saw.
 See if they believe you.

 Ayesha's jaw clenched.
 Her hands curled into fists at her sides.
 Every instinct screamed at her to tell them, to make them see—but what had she actually seen?
-Her cousin jerking, slapping herself, and now standing here with red cheeks that looked exactly like someone else had hit her.
+Her sister jerking, slapping herself, and now standing here with red cheeks that looked exactly like someone else had hit her.

 He'd done it on purpose, she realized with cold clarity.
 Slapped Areeba's face hard enough to leave marks.
 To make it look like Ayesha had struck her.